Face My Enemy: Visual effects

-A major effect required throughout the episode was face replacements, especially during the 'May vs. May' fight where it had to appear as if Wen was fighting herself.
+A major effect required throughout the episode was face replacements, especially during the "May vs. May" fight where it had to appear as if Wen was fighting herself.
 All the effects were completed in the two weeks between the filming and airing of the episode.
-Wen noted that "Kevin Tancharoen directed [the episode] and he’s amazing with his directing with the Mortal Kombat series.
-So we had this really complicated sequence where we do this 360 and it reveals me and it reveals me again and there’s no cut and you wonder how that happens in one of the fight sequences.
-And that’s because they completely scanned and CGIed my face onto the stunt double.
-So there’s a tremendous amount of work that went into the fight scenes and we did not have a lot of time to do it."
-She also elaborated that "On the day of, you have the set and you have the cameras, and you have to deal with special effects, because on top of everything else we had to scan my face and go through this incredible process of taking a million pictures so they were able to meld it onto Sam’s face."
+Wen noted that "Kevin Tancharoen directed [the episode] and he's amazing with his directing with the Mortal Kombat series.
+So we had this really complicated sequence where we do this 360 and it reveals me and it reveals me again and there's no cut and you wonder how that happens in one of the fight sequences.
+And that's because they completely scanned and CGIed my face onto the stunt double.
+So there's a tremendous amount of work that went into the fight scenes and we did not have a lot of time to do it."
+She also elaborated that "On the day of, you have the set and you have the cameras, and you have to deal with special effects, because on top of everything else we had to scan my face and go through this incredible process of taking a million pictures so they were able to meld it onto Sam's face."

 Marvel Cinematic Universe tie-ins

-The technology Hydra uses to take on another's appearance and voice, referred to by the production team as a 'nano mask', was introduced to the MCU in Captain America: The Winter Soldier, where it is used by the S.H.I.E.L.D. agent Black Widow.
+The technology Hydra uses to take on another's appearance and voice, referred to by the production team as a "nano mask", was introduced to the MCU in Captain America: The Winter Soldier, where it is used by the S.H.I.E.L.D. agent Black Widow.

 Release

+Broadcast

 "Face My Enemy" was first screened at New York Comic Con on October 10, 2014, before airing in the United States on ABC on October 14, 2014.
 It was aired alongside the US broadcast in Canada on CTV.

+Home media

 The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.